In this guide, you will learn How To Install Dropbox and Dropbox CLI on Debian 11.

 Dropbox Command Line

-Dropbox also includes a command-line interface (CLI) that let you control Dropbox with the command line.
-It allows you to start, stop, synchronize and view the current status of each file.
+Dropbox also includes a command-line interface (CLI) that lets you control Dropbox with the command line.
+It allows you to start, stop, synchronize, and view the current status of each file.

 First, you need to install Python on Debian 11:

 Then, you need to download a python script.
 It will be used to control Dropbox from the command line.
 Run the following command in the Terminal to download the python script: